yk0007/yk0007/README.md

 I'm open to opportunities where I can:

 - 🧠 Build intelligent systems with **AI/ML** and **LLMs**
-- 🌐 Craft sleek, scalable **full stack web & mobile apps**
+- 🌐 Undoubtedly **GenAI Crafter**
 - ⚙️ Automate ideas into reality with clean, efficient architecture
-- 🧪 Experiment with emerging tech, models, and tools
+- 🧪 Experiment with emerging tech, models, and AI-tools

 I'm passionate about making things that **feel human**, solve real problems, and spark curiosity.
 If you're building something meaningful — let's connect and make it real.